 Corporate-owned life insurance (COLI), also known as company-owned life insurance, is a life insurance policy an employer takes out on a highly valuable employee, like a founder.
 The business is the beneficiary of the policy and pays the premiums.
 If the employee dies, the company gets the death benefit.

-Because of past abuse of COLI policies, a company now requires approval from employees before it can insure them.
 A company-owned policy is especially important if your business can’t replace key executives quickly or easily.

 How does corporate-owned life insurance work?

 Companies use COLI to replace lost profits or expenses if one of their top executives dies.
-Just as there are different forms of insurance to protect individuals, there are also different types of insurance that a company can utilize to protect their business.
+Just as there are different forms of insurance to protect individuals, there are also different types of insurance that a company can use to protect their business.
 There are two common types of corporate-owned life insurance: key person insurance and split-dollar life insurance.

 What is key person life insurance?